 A crowd favorite appetizer, these Southwestern chicken egg rolls are stuffed with seasoned chicken, cheese, and veggies then wrapped and fried in a crispy shell.
 They're served with a delicious creamy avocado ranch dipping sauce.

-- Cooked Chicken - For this recipe I used boneless skinless chicken breasts.
-I mixed ½ tsp each of cumin, paprika, and chili powder and ¼ tsp each of garlic powder and onion powder and seasoned the meat.
-Then I pan seared them until cooked through and chopped them.
-I aimed for about the same size as the corn kernels.
+- Cooked Chicken - For this recipe, I use boneless skinless chicken breasts.
+For added flavor I season the chicken with ½ tsp each of cumin, paprika, and chili powder and ¼ tsp each of garlic powder and onion powder.
+Then I pan-sear them until cooked through and dice the chicken.
+I aim for about the same size as the corn kernels.
 You can use rotisserie chicken if you don't want to cook your own.
-Either chopped or finely shredded should work.
+Either chopped or finely shredded will work.

 - Egg Roll Wrappers - These are usually in a refrigerated section of the supermarket.
-At my local store there were in the produce section next to the tofu.
+At my local store, they are in the produce section next to the tofu.

-- Corn - I used low sodium canned corn but fresh or frozen will work too.
-If using frozen you'll want to thaw it first.
+- Corn - I use low-sodium canned corn but fresh or frozen will work too.
+If using frozen, you'll want to thaw it first.

-- Black Beans - I'd recommend low sodium canned black beans so you can control the salt level.
+- Black Beans - I recommend low-sodium canned black beans so you can control the salt level.

-- Bell Pepper - I went with red for the color but any color will do.
+- Bell Pepper - I use red for the color, but any color will do.

-- Cheese - I used monterey jack cheese in these.
-A mild cheddar or colby jack would also be good choices.
+- Cheese - I use Monterey jack cheese in this recipe, but mild cheddar or Colby jack would also be good choices.

-- Seasoning - For the seasoning you will use chili powder, paprika, cumin, garlic powder, and salt.
-I also added chopped cilantro and a squeeze of lime.
+- Seasoning - For the seasoning, you will use chili powder, paprika, cumin, garlic powder, and salt.
+I also add chopped cilantro and a squeeze of lime.

-If you want to make your egg rolls spicy, try adding 1-2 seeded and diced jalapenos and replace the ½ tsp of paprika in the filling seasoning with cayenne pepper.
+TIP: If you want to make your egg rolls spicy, add 1-2 seeded and diced jalapenos and replace the ½ tsp of paprika in the filling seasoning with cayenne pepper.

 - Mix together the cooked chicken, corn, beans, pepper, onion, and half of the cheese.
 Add the seasoning and stir until well combined.

-- Next take your egg roll wrapper and turn it in a diamond shape.
+- Next, take your egg roll wrapper and turn it into a diamond shape.

-- Add around 2 tablespoons of filling to the center and sprinkle on a little extra cheese.
+- Add around 2 tablespoons of filling to the center and sprinkle on a teaspoon or so of cheese.

 - Brush a little water on the top corner to help seal it, then roll it up tightly and set aside.
 Repeat with the remaining wrappers.

 You can also deep fry them or bake them.
-If baking, follow the directions on the package.
-Mine called for baking on a baking sheet in a 425 degree oven for 10-15 minutes until golden brown.
+If baking, follow the directions on the egg roll wrapper package.
+Mine called for baking on a baking sheet in a 425°F oven for 10-15 minutes until golden brown.

-- To make the dipping sauce add ½ cup of ranch dressing, ¼ cup sour cream, and 1 peeled and seeded avocado to a medium mixing bowl.
+- Add ½ cup of ranch dressing, ¼ cup sour cream, and 1 peeled and seeded avocado to a medium mixing bowl.